Starting a WordPress freelancing career is not the easiest of endeavors, but once you find its rhythm it will pay many perks in exchange.

 9. Supply yourself with the right equipment

-A drawback of going freelance is that you need to supply yourself with the required hardware and software with your budget.
+A drawback of going freelance is that you need to supply yourself with the required hardware and software within your budget.
 Necessary equipment you need to own:

 Laptop or personal computer.
 You can pick Windows or Mac depending on your will.
 Technical people prefer Mac for compatibility with most programs in deploying, operating, and managing production servers.